 The behavioral coaching model mainly focuses on finding long-term solutions that improve a person’s behavior.
 This might include implementing changes that enhance attitudes and skills affecting communication and personal interactions.
 The basics of behavioral coaching help leaders connect with their teams, giving them the skills they need to motivate and collaborate with others.

-Like executive coaching, strategic coaching is intended for the top-level executives at an organization.
+Like executive coaching, strategic coaching is intended for top-level organizational executives.
 Strategic coaching seeks to improve leadership development of senior leaders by focusing on long-term goals and how best to reach them.
 Leaders who enhance their skills can then turn around and help those they work with, creating a ripple effect that benefits the entire organization.

 Leadership Coaching Steps